Morlock52/psscript-manager/README.md

 The containers will start, but the application services are empty until the source code is added.

+### Database initialization

+The PostgreSQL service loads `src/db/schema.sql` the first time it starts.
+Edit this file or add scripts under `src/db/migrations` to customize the initial database structure.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.